Helen Littleworth

 Helen Littleworth (born 23 April 1966) is a former New Zealand hockey and rugby union player.
 She captained New Zealand at the 1991 Women's Rugby World Cup.

-Career
+Background

-Littleworth attended Wairarapa College.
-Before playing for the Black Ferns, she represented New Zealand in hockey from 1986 to 1988.
+Littleworth attended Wairarapa College and represented New Zealand in hockey from 1986 to 1988.
 She has a Diploma in Physiotherapy, a Post Graduate Diploma in Manipulative Physiotherapy and a Masters in Manipulative Physiotherapy from the University of Otago.
 She also has a coaching Diploma at Massey University.

-In 1995, Littleworth was named University of Otago's Sportsperson of the Year.
-She is also the former coach of the University Women and Otago Spirit in the Farah Palmer Cup.
+In 1995, She was named University of Otago's Sportsperson of the Year.